Showing posts sorted by relevance for query treasure. Sort by date Show all posts

 Nowe Przygody Gilberta is a simple platformer without zany aesthetics.
 In fact, back in the 80s, I'm sure it would still have looked as dull as dishwater compared to others.
 However, many homebrew games are made by someone who couldn't draw, so it's perfectly understandable and also suits the aged theme.

 I've played games like this on the ZX Spectrum, simple screens made of 8x8 bricks and nothing close to the graphical quality we're used to seeing in Fire & Brimstone or Ghouls & Ghosts.
-I can imagine how disheartened you feel by the screenshots?
+I can imagine how disheartened you feel by the screenshots.
 Don't be, this is a platformer for gamers who care nothing for glam.

-The audio features DMA sound effects but, not many which is odd considering the effort already made.
-You shall hear something when landing on your feet, an "ugh" after falling but, little else.
-Sadly, there's no background music which is a shame because a chiptune would have compensated for the lack of effects.
+The audio features DMA sound effects, but not many, which is odd considering the effort already made.
+You shall hear something when landing on your feet, an "ugh" after falling, but little else.
+Sadly, there's no background music, which is a shame because a chiptune would have compensated for the lack of effects.

 I know, it's like a near-silent ZX Spectrum platformer but without the colour clash...